Myname: 2016: European tour, Alive: Always in Your Heart

-2017–present: Myname Is, solo projects and enlistment
+2017–2019: Myname Is, solo projects and enlistment

 On March 2, 2017, Seyong was introduced as the Red Ranger in Power Rangers Dino Force Brave, a 12-episode Korean-produced sequel to the Japanese series Zyuden Sentai Kyoryuger.
 The series premiered April 1, 2017 in South Korea and later aired in Japan.
 Seyong also sang the series' theme song, "Dino Force Brave".

 Myname released their 5th Japanese album Myname Is on July 18, 2017 and debuted at #2 on the Oricon Daily Chart selling 13,316 albums.
 During promotions for the album release, member In-soo announced that he would be enlisting in the military for his mandatory service in the fall.
 Before his enlistment, In-soo released his first solo Japanese album entitled Naked on September 6, 2017 featuring the title track "Naked Love".
 It debuted at #12 on the Oricon Daily Chart and #19 on the Oricon Weekly Chart having sold 3,346 albums.

 Insoo enlisted on October 26, 2017.
 Later that month, the remaining four members participated in The Unit.
 Gunwoo and Chaejin were eliminated in 37th place and 38th place, respectively, during the second elimination round.
 Jun.Q was eliminated in 24th place during the third elimination round.
 And Seyong finished in 17th place during the final round, failing to join the winning group.

 Myname released of their sixth Japanese album Kiseki with the lead single "Wiz" on July 25, 2018.
 The album debuted at #3 with 10,337 units sold.

 On December 4, 2019, H2 Media stated that Myname disbanded following the expiration of their contracts.
 In an interview with entertainment website Osen, Seyong denied the group's dissolution, noting their ongoing activities in Japan.
 H2 Media later clarified that the group did not disband.

+2025: Reunion with Vivid

+On April 12, 2025, MYNAME will be releasing their first mini album in 7 years, VIVID, on July 2nd, and will also be holding a concert on July 25th in celebration of their Japan debut 13th anniversary.